Analysis | Kyle Kuzma catches fire but the Wizards drop their third preseason game, plus other takeaways

 The Wizards have one tuneup left: a return game against New York on Friday night at Madison Square Garden.

-Here are four takeaways from preseason game No. 3:
+Here are five takeaways from preseason game No. 3:

 Defense is a work in progress